khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 #### Select

 The `<select>` element creates a dropdown of options.
-See the [dropdown](/components/dropdown) component documentation for dropdowns that are not part of a form.
-For example, navigation or menus.
+See the dropdown component documentation for dropdowns that are not part of a form.
+For example, a [disclosure](/components/dropdown-disclosure) or [menu](/components/dropdown-menu).

 #### Buttons